Gaza City: Costumes and embroidery

 Gauze is reputed to have originated in Gaza.
-Cloth for the Gaza thob was often woven at nearby Majdal (Ascalon).
+Cloth for the Gaza thob was often woven at nearby Majdal.
 Black or blue cottons or striped pink and green fabric that had been made in Majdal continued to be woven throughout the Gaza Strip by refugees from the coastal plain villages until the 1960s.
 Thobs here had narrow, tight, straight sleeves.
 Embroidery was much less dense than that applied in Hebron.
 The most popular motifs included: scissors (muqass), combs (mushut) and triangles (hijab) often arranged in clusters of fives, sevens and threes, as the use of odd numbers is considered in Arab folklore to be effective against the evil eye.

 Circa 1990, Hamas and other Islamic movements sought to increase the use of the hijab ("headscarf") among Gazan women, especially urban and educated women, and the hijab styles since introduced have varied according to class and group identity.